 This Discography is founded upon more than a decade of research in the archives of recording companies in the United States, and in Western and Central Europe.
 It includes recordings from the LP era, principally from 1950 to 1979, as well as recordings made by major gramophone companies between 1925 and 1950.

 The compiler thanks the staff of all the institutions, companies and organizations whose hospitality and generosity have made this on-going work possible.
-Four persons in particular were exceptionally generous in their contributions: Malcolm Walker and the late Tom Peel in the United Kingdom for providing invaluable information on EMI group recordings; Kevin Mostyn in California for urging the compiler to do a ‘real’ database, and for providing the expertise and assistance to make it possible; Ivor Humphreys in the United Kingdom for more than generously – and miraculously – making it possible for this data to be born online at last.
+Four persons are owed particular thanks: Malcolm Walker and the late Tom Peel in the United Kingdom provided valuable information on EMI group recordings; Kevin Mostyn in California urged the compiler to do a ‘real’ database, and offered the expertise and assistance to make it possible; Ivor Humphreys in the United Kingdom generously – and miraculously – made it possible for this data to be born online.

-The compiler solicits both additions and corrections, particularly for entries that are not yet complete.
+The compiler asks for additions and corrections, particularly for entries that are not yet complete.
 These may be sent via the webform on the Contact page.
 May all who visit enjoy their experience.